library(tidyverse)1 Introduction

 [6] "traits.xlsx"

 Let’s select one of the files and import it into our working environment.
-Depending on the type of file I have to select the right approach.
-Here it is an Excel file, so I can use function read_excel.
+Depending on the type of file, we must select the appropriate approach.
+Here it is an Excel file, so I can use the read_excel() function.
 Check the cheatsheet for more tips.

-First is the tibble, which actually appears automatically after any import using tidyverse approach - note that only ten rows and several variables are shown, if there are too many, rest is listed below.
+First is the tibble, which appears automatically after any import using the tidyverse approach.
+Note that only ten rows and several variables are shown.
+If there are too many, the remaining variables are listed below.

 PlotID ForestType ForestTypeName Herbs Juveniles CoverE1 Biomass